twischer/miniDTN/README.md

-# STM32F4-FreeRTOS
+# miniDTN

-A demo project of FreeRTOS running on a STM32F4 Discovery board.
+A DTN implementation for an ARM Cortex-M4.

 ## Steps to run this example